Bomrzoq/Enseyab-Profile-App/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is how you set up this project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * Git (Windows)
   ```sh
   got to https://git-scm.com/downloads and install it